mcanouil/awesome-quarto/README.md

 - [Quarto for amsmath LaTeX users](https://nmfs-opensci.github.io/quarto-amsmath) - Notes focused on addressing issues related to using amsmath LaTeX for numbered equations and fancy math in Quarto books, specifically for HTML and PDF rendering.
 - [Tutorial: A step-by-step guide to parameterized reporting in R using Quarto](https://rfortherestofus.com/2024/06/parameterized-reporting-quarto) - A walkthrough of how to use parameterized reporting with Quarto with videos.
 - [Slidecrafting](https://slidecrafting-book.com/) - A book about slidecrafting, the art of putting together slides that are functional and aesthetically pleasing by Emil Hvitfeldt.
+- [Workshop: Branded Websites, Presentations, Dashboards, and PDFs with Quarto](https://posit-conf-2025.github.io/quarto-brand/) - posit::conf(2025) workshop materials on creating branded Quarto outputs, led by Isabella Velásquez and Sara Altman (materials available under CC BY-SA 4.0 license).
+- [Workshop: Extending Quarto](https://posit-conf-2025.github.io/quarto-extend/) - posit::conf(2025) workshop materials on developing custom extensions, formats, templates, and filters, led by Mine Çetinkaya-Rundel and Charlotte Wickham (materials available under CC BY-SA 4.0 license).
+- [Tutorial: Using GitHub Codespaces to teach with Quarto](https://quarto.org/docs/blog/posts/2025-05-19-github-codespaces/) - Learn the basics of GitHub Codespaces and how to use them to make it easier to teach using Quarto by Mickaël Canouil.
+- [Tutorial: How to Get a Blog Up from Scratch in 1 Day Using Quarto and Netlify](https://eliottkalfon.com/posts/quarto-blog-tutorial/) - A comprehensive step-by-step guide to setting up a Quarto blog with Netlify deployment in a single day by Eliott Kalfon.
+- [Tutorial: Writing a book with Quarto](https://blog.stephenturner.us/p/quarto-books) - A detailed walkthrough of transforming an old course website made from RMarkdown documents into a polished e-book using Quarto by Stephen Turner.

 ## Blog posts